ilnerdchuck/vault/vault/0_Inbox/1740850532-plaintext-padding.md

  - PKCS#5, PKCS#7, SSL, TLS: the value of each byte of padding is equal to the lenght of the pagging itself \
  Ex if $n_{bytes}Padding = 5$ => `0x05 0x05 0x05 0x05 0x05 | p `

+this leads to information leaking if the encryption algorithm encrypts the same data in the same way among different blocks.

+we can improve that by adding padding everywhere i can, so that the padding is not the same as all blocks.